top of page

 Vowchurch & Turnastone Community Fruit Juicing Project

-The equipment is free to use at the Village Hall for any inhabitant of Vowchurch and Turnastone on a first come first served basis, plus adjacent parishes if there is capacity.
-We hope you will donate some of your juice to the project to sell so we can replenish things like bottles and expendibles.
+The hall owns a set of commercial quality juicing equipment which takes about a dozen people to operate.
+It is free to use at the Village Hall for any inhabitant of Vowchurch and Turnastone plus nearby parishes if there is capacity.
+Although not mandatory we hope you will make a small donation to the project plus a few bottles of your juice to sell so we can replenish things like bottles and expendibles.

-Several ways to join in:
+Different ways to join in:

 1. Bring your own apples and process them at a pressing day